Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 Histamine content of foods: Basics

-Example: Histamine content of fish
+Example 1: Histamine contamination of fish

 - Freshly caught fish (white fish) – low in histamine